Purpose and Scope of Guidance

 This Guidance document is not intended to replace the consultation that developers will require to initiate with PKC Flooding Team and other consultees including SEPA.
 Therefore, before submitting a planning application, developers are strongly advised to initiate pre-application discussion with the Council.

-All responses to the consultation were considered and used to inform the finalised guidance.
-The guidance and consultation responses were considered at the Perth and Kinross Council committee meeting on 27th January 2021.
+All responses to the consultation were considered and used to inform the finalised document which was approved at the Perth & Kinross Council committee meeting on 27 January 2021.
+Following the submission of the guidance and supporting information to Scottish Ministers for consideration, the Council formally adopted the guidance in March 2021.

-Once adopted, the Guidance will form part of the Development Plan and will be used when determining planning applications.
+The Guidance forms part of the Development Plan and will be used when determining planning applications.

 Strategic Environmental Assessment (SEA)